vdobler/ht/cmd/ht/Tutorial.md

 Sometimes a failure is anticipated, e.g. while you wait for a server to start.
 For such cases you may retry a tests several times.
-This retrying is done through the `Poll` field of a test: AN URL is polled until success:
+This retrying is done through the `Poll` field of a test: An URL is polled until success:

     {
         Name:    "Unic homepage german",
         Request: { URL: "https://www.unic.com/de/html" },
         Poll: {
             Max: 12,
-            Sleep: "7654ms",
+            Sleep: "5432ms",
         },
         Checks:  [ {Check: "StatusCode", Expect: 200} ],
     }

-This test will be done up to 12 times.
+This test will be done up to 12 times with 5.4 seconds pause between retries.
 If it passes earlier the test succeeds and if it fails for all 12 tries it fails.

 ### Debug related stuff